A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Numerical experiments

 then the CS-LMEs are

-The numerical results for solving this problem are presented in Table~\ref{tab:2blocks}.
-From the table, one can see that when there was no LMEs exploited, {\tt CS-TSSOS} could not get a lower bound with high accuracy (say, less than $10^{-6}$) within 271.95 seconds, while the original LME approach took around 84.13 seconds to get the lower bound $-2\cdot10^{-7}$.
-In contrast, the CS-LME approach obtained a lower bound whose error was $-9\cdot 10^{-8}$ in $18.54$ seconds.
+The numerical results for solving this problem are presented in~\Cref{tab:2blocks}.
+From the table, one can see that when there were no LMEs exploited, {\tt CS-TSSOS} could not get an approximation for the global minimum of this problem with an error less than $0.0001$ within 271.95 seconds, while the original LME approach took around 84.13 seconds to get the approximated value with an error equaling $2\cdot10^{-7}$. {Moreover, when $d=3$ and $4$, {\tt Gloptipoly 3} failed to solve the problem (unboundedness suspected), and it took 2264 seconds to get the lower bound $-120.82$ when $d=5$.} In contrast, the CS-LME approach obtained an approximated minimum whose error was $9\cdot10^{-8}$ in $18.54$ seconds.

 \end{example}